-- 121. The Diocese of Tucson's 2004 bankruptcy, however, does not absolve it from tort claims that were ongoing at the time it filed for bankruptcy or any that have accrued thereafter. - 122.
-In recent years, the Archdiocese of Los Angeles and the Diocese of Tucson have publicly assured their communities and law enforcement that abusive clergy will be removed from ministry and reported to the authorities. - 123.
-In 2003, a spokesman for the Diocese of Tucson, issued a statement "urg[ing] anyone who has experienced abuse by anyone working for the church to come forward at this time so that a report can be made immediately to law enforcement."39 - 124.
-In July 2020, Plaintiffs' counsel discovered the Diocese of Tucson does not immediately report allegations of child sexual abuse to law enforcement even when claims are made against a living priest in the Tucson area, who has been credibly accused of sexual misconduct with minors in the past. - 125.
-The Diocese of Tucson continues to receive priests from St. John's Seminary, operated by the Archdiocese of Los Angeles. - Tucson continues to send its seminarians to St. John's Seminary, which is operated by the Archdiocese of Los Angeles and is notorious for producing predatory priests, and recent communications with the Diocese of Tucson's Office of Child, Adolescent, and Adult Protection indicates the Diocese of Tucson does not immediately report incidents of child sex abuse to law enforcement.
+- 66. The Diocese of Tucson's 2004 bankruptcy, however, does not absolve it from tort claims that were ongoing at the time it filed for bankruptcy-and those that have continued to accrue thereafter. - 67.
+In recent years, the Archdiocese of Los Angeles and the Diocese of Tucson have publicly assured their communities and law enforcement that abusive clergy will be removed from ministry and reported to the authorities. - 68.
+In 2003, a spokesman for the Diocese of Tucson, issued a statement "urg[ing] anyone who has experienced abuse by anyone working for the church to come forward at this time so that a report can be made immediately to law enforcement."39 - 69.
+As evidenced by Plaintiffs' correspondences with the Diocese of Tucson, Defendants continue to commit mail and wire fraud to evade investigation and prosecution by law enforcement; Defendants have created an ongoing Enterprise to shield its sexual predators, and consequential liability, to protect its assets and financial gain. - 70.
+The Diocese of Tucson continues to receive priests from St. John's Seminary, operated by the Archdiocese of Los Angeles.
+This action continues the racketeering acts through present day; therefore, this is not a time-barred claim and rather a continued, ongoing pattern of acts intended to profit from clergy members' sexual contact with children. - 71.
+Thus, the continued threat of racketeering acts pervades because the Diocese of Tucson continues to send its seminarians to St. John's Seminary, which is operated by the Archdiocese of Los Angeles and is notorious for producing predatory priests;